-- 11. Click Continue.
-You can view information such as the Group Name and details of the three GigaVUE-FM instances that are added. - 12.
+- 8. Click Continue.
+You can view information such as the Group Name and details of the three GigaVUE-FM instances that are added. - 9.
 Click Submit to create the GigaVUE-FM HA Group.
 GigaVUE-FM takes some time to create the group.
-Refer to Figure 40GigaVUE-FM HA Group Created.